STPEC COURSE DESCRIPTIONS – SPRING 2013

 STPEC 291A-Z: Student Taught Colloquiums - 1-3 credits

 Students may offer a colloq (for 3 credits - graded) or take a student taught colloq (for 1 credit - pass/fail).
-Any students wishing to offer a colloq for Spring 2013 should speak with Deborah Reiter, Program Coordinator, as soon as possible.
+Any students wishing to offer a colloq for the Fall of 2012 should speak with Deborah Reiter, Program Coordinator, as soon as possible.

 Click here for more information on student taught colloquiums